 This form is used to claim exemption or relief for social / affordable housing, exceptional circumstances or developments by registered charities for charitable use.
 To be submitted anytime prior to commencement.

 This form is to be used if you have assumed liability to pay CIL but will no longer be the party making the payment.

 This form is used to transfer the responsibility for paying CIL between parties.
 It should be used if the person who assumed liability using Form 1 will no longer be paying CIL, but has already agreed with another party that they will be paying.
 This notice must be submitted no later than the day on which the final payment of CIL is due.

 This form should be sent to SDC to give notice of work which may be liable for CIL being carried out under General Consent / Permitted Development Rights.
 This notice should be submitted to the council before work commences.

-This form is used to give notice that a development with a CIL liability is starting on site.
+This form is used to give at least 24 hours notice that a development with a CIL liability is starting on site.
 This needs to be submitted even if an exemption from CIL is granted.

 This form should be used for schemes where self build exemption has been granted for dwelling.
 You should submit it to us within six months of completion, accompanied by the supporting evidence set out in the form.

 This form should be used to claim for self build exemption when the work being carried out is the creation of a residential annex, to be used as ancillary accommodation to the main dwelling.
 This can be submitted at any point prior to commencement.

 This form should be used to claim for self build exemption when the work being carried out is a domestic extension which has a gross internal floor area of 100 square metres or more.
 This can be submitted at any point prior to commencement.